nicolasebeling/astro-log/README.md

-# astro-log
+# Astro Log

-Astro Log is a mobile app for logging and sharing your astronomical observations.
+_Astro Log_ is a mobile app for logging and sharing your astronomical observations.